Archive & Guild Projects

 The Sheep Creek Weavers Fibre Arts Guild would like to acknowledge the Treaty 7 territory that includes the Kaina, Siksika, and Piikani Nations as part of the Blackfoot Confederacy, the Bearspaw Nation, the Chiniki, and Wesley Nations of the Stoney Nakoda Nation, the Tsuut’ina Nation and the Métis Nation Region 3.

 We recognize this land as an act of reconciliation.
 We acknowledge the traditional territory of those whose land we reside on.

 It is not enough, anymore, to say we are welcoming to one and all.

 As an Alberta-based Fibre Arts Guild, Sheep Creek Weavers is

-making a real and dedicated effort to effect systemic
+making a real and dedicated effort to effect systemic change.

 We stand together and demand better of ourselves and our world.

 SCW organized a group project to build community and celebrate our collective love of fibre.